-Coaching Development’s Developing Mastery course forms Part ll of the Diploma in Coaching and is open to graduates of Coaching Development’s Professional Coaching Skills (Part I of the Diploma in Coaching).
+Coaching Development’s Developing Mastery course forms the second part (Part ll) of the Diploma in Coaching and is open to graduates of Coaching Development’s Professional Coaching Skills (Part I of the Diploma in Coaching).
 Developing Mastery is a distance-learning programme offering a combination of new models and theories of coaching, group discussion, one-to-one and group mentoring and developmental conversations.

 Participants will benefit from:

-- A comprehensive practical and theoretical assessment process.
+- A PCC level assessment process.

 Timing / Schedule

 We recommend that you start Part II Developing Mastery within 12 months of completing Professional Coaching Skills.
 You can, of course, join later, but we might ask you to arrange some mentor coaching for yourself beforehand to get you up to speed.

 We’d expect you to have completed the formal parts of the programme 12 months after starting, and to have taken the assessment within 18 months of starting.
 We’re open to extending this to 2 years, but not further.